 In Lori, sesame sweets are enjoyed as well as delicacies of the season such as sugar cane juice, tender corn and tender leaves of mustard cooked for long hours on a low fire.

-Pongal is a major celebration in South India – people celebrate it for three to four days.
-Pongal occurs on 13th to 15th January (16th is added if 4 days of celebrations occur).
+Thai Pongal is a major celebration in South India – people celebrate it for three to four days.
+Pongal occurs on 13th to 15th January (16th is added if 4 days of celebrations occur), which is the beginning of the Tamil month of Thai.
 The holiday has been celebrated for more than a thousand years!

 The second day is Perum, also known as Surya Pongal, and is the most important day of Pongal.
 Many people worship the sun god, Lord Surya by offering prayers on this day.
 Many people also wear new clothes and women continue to decorate houses with rangoli using rice flour and red clay.
 It is thanksgiving for a new and fruitful harvest.
 The chief item for this pongal is newly harvested rice.
+It is cooked outdoors into Pongal, a sweet dish of rice and mung dal.
 Families offer Lord Surya all forms of vegetables and milk.

 Mattu Pongal is the third day and includes worshipping cattle because it is believed that cattle help give a good harvest.
 This is in recognition of the importance of cattle to the agrarian community.
 They are also regarded as sacred animals.
 The cows are given a good bath and a thorough scrub.
 They are then adorned and decorated with garlands around their necks and kumkum on their horns and foreheads.
 They are not given any work on that day and are allowed to graze without much restraint.
 Ceremonial boiled rice is offered with sweets and sugar cane.